Gonfalons & University Mace

 Hace poco se usan estandartes de colores en el desfile de graduación, llamados gonfalones, que representan las facultades de la universidad.
 Los gonfalones se usan desde épocas medievales como símbolos de estado.
 Se originaron en las repúblicas de Italia.
 Cada estandarte tiene los colores que se asocian tradicionalmente con su disciplina académica.
 Los gonfalones lideran la procesión y los lleva un estudiante seleccionado para dicho honor por su universidad.

-Agricultural, Human, and Natural Resource Sciences
+College of Agricultural, Human, and Natural Resource Sciences

-Arts and Sciences
+College of Arts and Sciences

-Engineering and Architecture
+Voiland College of Engineering and Architecture

-Nursing
+College of Nursing

 University Mace